Deploying Ark

 Cluster Preparation for CI/CD Deployments

-Before using GitHub Actions to deploy ARK to a cluster, platform administrators need to set up the required RBAC permissions.
+Before using GitHub Actions to deploy Ark to a cluster, platform administrators need to set up the required RBAC permissions.

-ARK includes a standard deployer role in ark/config/rbac/ark-deployer-role.yaml
+Ark includes a standard deployer role in ark/config/rbac/ark-deployer-role.yaml

 that defines the minimum permissions required for deployments.
 This role allows creating namespaces, deploying services, installing CRDs, and configuring webhooks.